wrgoldstein/wrgoldstein.github.io/_posts/2015-12-27-pipeable_data.markdown

 date:   2015-12-27
 ---

 This post comes from some playing around after seeing Hadley Wickham speak about [pipeable data in R](https://speakerdeck.com/hadley/pipelines-for-data-analysis-in-r).
-In it I try to explore different ways with serially applying a set of transformations to a piece of data.
+In it I try to explore different ways of serially applying a set of transformations to a piece of data.

 Say we want to tell a story like the following: